A bishop's goal in 1875

 Canadians cannot point their fingers at the U.S. because of Tulsa or George Floyd.
 We can’t boast of our multicultural society when so many living here still hold racial hate, and when the government itself remains apathetic towards the many problems still facing Indigenous people.
 (Some years ago, for example, I had high hopes for the newly elected Prime Minister Justin Trudeau taking action regarding the polluted water depleting native people’s health in several communities.)

 The fact is nearly all nations have been or are currently guilty of mistreating segments of their population.
 You only need to pick up a newspaper or go online to see what the authorities inflict directly on their citizens through violence, targeting grassroots groups, journalists and opposition parties—or indirectly through inaction or by simply maintaining the status quo.

 Having been the target of abuse and inaction in a microcosmic corner of the world throughout my childhood, and knowing how many decades it took me to heal from it, I pledge to add my voice and spirit of solidarity through my blog posts, talks and creative storytelling.

-UPDATE: Yet MORE unmarked graves found – report of June 30.
-(I’ll stop updating now.
+UPDATE: More unmarked graves found – report of June 30.
 We know these findings will – sadly – continue.)

 See these famous clips below.
 It’s important through each decade for activists to speak out against all kinds of racism.